input-output-hk/engineering/blog/2022-12-13-ghc-js-backend-merged.md

 tags: [ghc, javascript, cross-compilation]
 ---

-A new JavaScript backend has been [merged](https://gitlab.haskell.org/ghc/ghc/-/commit/cc25d52e0f65d54c052908c7d91d5946342ab88a) into GHC on November 30th, 2022!
+A new JavaScript backend was [merged](https://gitlab.haskell.org/ghc/ghc/-/commit/cc25d52e0f65d54c052908c7d91d5946342ab88a) into GHC on November 30th, 2022!
 This means that the next release of GHC will be able to emit code that runs in web browsers without requiring any extra tools,